AaronKokal/agent-docs-environment-test/README.md

 * `AGENT_README.md` → detailed explanation for Agent workflow and rules.
 * `DOCUMENT_EDITING_GUIDE.md` → explains environment setup, extensions, and maintenance rules for Markdown editing.
+* `MIGRATION_GUIDE.md` → provides instructions for an AI agent to migrate an existing project's documentation to this standardized framework.

 ---